The year that everything changed. Blackcurrant Tango "St George" launched and for a breif moment, I sat very near the top of the advertising world.

 Tango: Trade ads

 "Trade ads" was the term for ads that appeared in mags that shopkeepers read, like The Grocer.
-We wanted retailers to know that the brand was advertising and that this advertising would mean retailers would be selling lots more Tango.
+We wanted retailers to know that the brand was advertising and that this advertising would mean they would be selling lots more Tango.
 The ads needed to keep in the spirit of Tango which is why we did these.

-Still Tango: 'Lofty'
+Still Tango: Lofty

 Campaign feature